a2geek/libvirt-bosh-cpi/docs/KUBO.md

 # Kubo (Kubernetes)

 > NOTE: The CPI appears to handle to deployment without issues.
 However, the Kubernetes installation doesn't appear to handle storage volumes.
 It is uncertain if this is due to a lack of understanding on how to set it up, lack of Libvirt support, or possibly something related to the BOSH CPI (likely doubtful).
+Initial request for help is [kubo-release/issue/352](https://github.com/cloudfoundry-incubator/kubo-release/issues/352).

 Generally, the Kubo Release instructions were used: